 In order to investigate our first question, we analyzed a time window spanning from 200 ms after article onset, accounting for the time it takes to launch a saccade (Matin, Shao, & Boff, 1993) until the onset of the ambiguous word.
-This allowed us to test whether anticipatory language processing based on the gender information carried in the article occurred even when the article was not a univocally reliable cue toward the noun.
-We expected to find that items containing an article that biased toward the object corresponding to a long vowel interpretation would elicit more looks to the long object, well before the onset of the noun.
-Figure 2 shows participants' eye fixations (calculated as the proportion of
+This allowed us to test whether anticipatory language processing based on the gender information carried in the article occurred even when the article was not a univocally reliable cue towards the noun.
+We expected to find that items containing an article that biased towards the object corresponding to a long vowel interpretation would elicit more looks to the long object, well before the onset of the noun.
+Figure 2 shows participants' eye movements (calculated as the proportion of looks to the pictures of long vowel interpretation) split by Article Bias (to either the long or the short vowel interpretation) and Rate (fast vs. slow) in the article window, with the analysis window shaded in grey.
+Note that we do not illustrate the article analysis window in its entirety here, because the onset of the ambiguous noun was earlier in the fast compared to the slow speech rate condition and the length of the analysis window thus differed between the two rate conditions.